Last updated: September 5, 2025

 Athlone is the largest town of the Midlands Region in central Ireland, about 1.5 hours of a drive west of Dublin.

-So here’s a detailed guide on How to Spend a Great Day in Athlone, Ireland!
+So here’s a detailed guide on How to Spend a Day in Athlone, Ireland!

 Disclosure: I only recommend products that I’ve used in the past, and all opinions expressed in this post are my own.
 This post contains affiliate links.
 If you use one of the links throughout the page to buy something, I may earn a small commission at no extra cost to you.
 Thank you!